dOpensource/dsiprouter/docs/upgrade.rst

 Upgrade dSIPRouter
 ====================

-In this section we will show you how to upgrading from 0.50 to 0.51.
+In this section we will show you how to upgrade from 0.50 to 0.51.

 Before starting the upgrade process you will need to backup your kamailio database using the following command: